-He had rented us a cute little Airbnb in Caumont Sur Durance, about 20 minutes drive from Avignon, Saint Remy and Gordes and we had three days to spend eating, drinking and exploring.
+My chap had rented us a cute little Airbnb in Caumont Sur Durance, about 20 minutes drive from Avignon, Saint Remy and Gordes and we had three days to spend eating, drinking and exploring.

 So we arrived at the restaurant as the sun was setting (farewell long summer nights) and were seated at our table where we were offered a crisp glass of champagne as our aperitif.
 The restaurant has a terrace and had the evening been warmer we’d have sat out there, but alas France had other ideas.

-The menu is well priced (and it would be better if that Brexit disaster hadn’t happened) with 3 courses coming in at €55 and the 7 course tasting menu coming in at €80 with a wine pairing available too at an extra cost, as well as individual prices for each course separately.
+The menu is well priced (and it would be better if that Brexit disaster hadn’t happened) with 3 courses coming in at €55 and the 7-course tasting menu coming in at €80 with a wine pairing available too at an extra cost, as well as individual prices for each course separately.
 Though we had stuffed our faces at lunch in Saint Remy earlier in the day, we still couldn’t resist having 3 courses, along with a bottle of chilled rosé.

 My starter was a stunningly presented plate of mackerel fillet, bulgur with oysters, black garlic with a cucumber and wasabi sorbet.
 There were so many elements to this beautiful dish with a mixture of strong and subtle taste combinations, it was hard to recreate each mouthful to hold the same flavour experience.
 It had an overall fresh taste to match the presentation; the mackerel wasn’t overly seasoned with conflicting flavours, though the bulbs of deep red jelly were strong with an almost balsamic zing.
 The sorbet was sublime, a pity there wasn’t more of it, with a smooth texture and a freshness reminiscent of Spring.
-The coolness of the cucumber (i’d never realised how well that simile works) and the gentle and subtle kick of the wasabi married perfectly with the fish.
-Josh on the other hand enjoyed a plate of Foie Gras and Smoked Eel Terrine which was smooth and rich.
+The coolness of the cucumber (I’d never realised how well that simile works) and the gentle and subtle kick of the wasabi married perfectly with the fish.
+He, on the other hand, enjoyed a plate of Foie Gras and Smoked Eel Terrine which was smooth and rich.

-For our main courses I chose one of my favourite food words of any language, the Pigeon and Foie Gras Pithivier, while Josh enjoyed the Royal Sea Bream, Razor-shell Clam & Smoked Pork tenderloin with a pistou of vegetables, basil & verbena.
+For our main courses, I chose one of my favourite food words of any language, the Pigeon and Foie Gras Pithivier, while he enjoyed the Royal Sea Bream, Razor-shell Clam & Smoked Pork tenderloin with a pistou of vegetables, basil & verbena.
 It was elegant and refined, while my pithivier was bold, and made no apologies for it.
 The elegant shiny dome of the pastry was beautifully golden, and the rich jus was thick with rich, deep tones.
 Inside, the pigeon served medium rare, oozed with succulent meaty juices and the thick slithers of foie gras were smooth and intense.
-Packed into the pastry with spinach and porchini mushrooms, it was not too dissimilar to a Beef Wellington… with a beef substitute, of course!
+Packed into the pastry with spinach and porcini mushrooms, it was not too dissimilar to a Beef Wellington… with a beef substitute, of course!
 On the side, a plate of salad topped with a single confit pigeon leg which I gladly ripped from the bone with my hands and teeth – a little uncouth but none the less delicious!